Bermuda: 19th century

+RML 11 inch 25 ton gun at Fort George in St. George's, Bermuda.

 After the American Revolution, the Royal Navy began improving the harbours on the Bermudas.
 In 1811, work began on the large Royal Naval Dockyard on Ireland Island, which was to serve as the islands' principal naval base guarding the western Atlantic Ocean shipping lanes.
 To guard the dockyard, the British Army built the Bermuda Garrison, and heavily fortified the archipelago.

 During the War of 1812 between Britain and the United States, the British attacks on Washington, D.C., and the Chesapeake were planned and launched from Bermuda, where the headquarters of the Royal Navy's North American Station had recently been moved from Halifax, Nova Scotia.